 What is the Acute Sport Injury Clinic?

-The Acute Sport Injury Clinic (or ASIC), was developed to help you with any type of injury that occurred while you were doing a sport or exercise activity.
+The Acute Sport Injury Clinic (or ASIC), was developed to help you with an injury that occurred while doing a sport or exercise activity.
 You can access specialist level care without needing a referral from another healthcare provider.
-If you have sustained an activity-related injury within the past eight weeks, visit one of our sport medicine physicians for an assessment, diagnosis and treatment plan.
+If you have sustained an activity-related injury within the past six weeks, visit one of our sport medicine physicians for an assessment, diagnosis and treatment plan.

 - improved access to diagnose your problem to determine the most appropriate treatment